YourOnly-One/site.way/content/en-ph/pages/name-messiah-yahushua-yahusha.md

   <a href="https://4.bp.blogspot.com/--GxZA64O0cU/Xc-ZU881_iI/AAAAAAAAeiE/jTpamqrVP5UYL1UIlTMm8Ze_k3pcmXzWgCPcBGAYYCw/s1600/Yahushua-infographic-CC_BY-SA_4.0_International_by_1way.faith.jpg" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img loading="lazy" border="0" src="https://4.bp.blogspot.com/--GxZA64O0cU/Xc-ZU881_iI/AAAAAAAAeiE/jTpamqrVP5UYL1UIlTMm8Ze_k3pcmXzWgCPcBGAYYCw/s1600/Yahushua-infographic-CC_BY-SA_4.0_International_by_1way.faith.jpg" data-original-width="1000" data-original-height="750" /></a>
 </div>

-<p>Here are resources showing that the Hebrew language way of pronunciation of our Messiah's name <bdo dir="rtl" lang="hbo">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (modern script: <bdo dir="rtl" lang="he">יהושוע</bdo>) is "yah-hu-shua" (transliterated as: Yahushua).
+<p>Here are resources showing that the Hebrew language way of pronunciation of our Messiah's name <bdi dir="rtl" lang="hbo">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (modern script: <bdi dir="rtl" lang="he">יהושוע</bdi>) is "yah-hu-shua" (transliterated as: Yahushua).
 Any true believer and researcher will read all of these with an open and inquiring mind.
 Then and only then such a believer should make a decision — after going through the materials.
 Never judge before you know what it is about lest you be judge by your own standards.</p>

 <!--more-->